svalaskevicius/qtjs-generator/README.md

 WARNING
 -------

-The project is yet in a pre-alpha state and is not yet (fully) functional.
+The project is still in a pre-alpha state and is not yet fully functional.
 It is only recommended to use it, if you are prepared to debug and implement the missing features ;)

 How to build